7MinSec/TCMLobbyBBQ/README.md

 8. **"OMg did you actually wait in a lobby and then the match ACTUALLY started (`pics/matchstart.jpg`)?** Congrats!
 You should get a Webhook alert saying your match will begin shortly (again, be sure to set the Webhook in the `.env` file!)
 ![](pics/matchstart.jpg)

+# Common questions/comments
-## This Python code looks like a baby wrote it
+## LOL!
+This Python code looks like a baby wrote it!
 Be gentle.
 We don't code *at all* and gave it our best shot, mom.

 ## This script blew up my computer, deleted all my files and made me miss a mortgage payment!
 We're not reponsible at all for anything that happens - be it good, bad or indifferent - to your computer as a result of running this code.
 Correction: if you win the lottery because of this script, we get half.

 ## OK I like to live dangerously like Austin Powers.
 What do I do next?
-This should get you started:
+Follow the install instructions below:

+# Installation
 ### Install the pre-reqs:
 * Install [Python](https://www.python.org/downloads/windows/).
 This script was tested on 3.10.11.
 No idea if it will work on other versions!
 * Install Python pre-reqs by running these commands at a command prompt: